Do you like programming puzzles?

 Please contact the coach, Dr. Harrington.
 Contact information: www.cs.luc.edu/~anh/officehrs.html

 Every year the ACM puts on a programming competition for several three-member teams from each school.
-Generally undergrads and first year grad students are eligible, though the actual rules are more baroque.
-In particular for the Fall 2011 competition, eligible students include:
+You can just participate in practices, or generally undergrads and first year grad students are eligible to compete, though the actual rules are more baroque.
+In particular for the Fall 2018 competition, eligible students include:

 People who have